danielferb/iobuilders-bank/README.md

 # ioBuilders Bank

+## Run Intructions

+This is a self contained maven & spring-boot project with no external dependencies so to run it, just run the command "mvn spring-boot:run" from the boot module and it should start properly.

 ## API

 The interface provided by the service is a REST API.
 The operations are as follows: